raquo/Airstream/README.md

 An event stream that emits events at an interval. `EventStream.periodic` emits the index of the event, starting with `0` for the initial event that's emitted without delay.
 If you want to skip the initial event, use `.drop(1)`.
 The `resetOnStop` option (`false` by default) determines whether the index will be reset to `0` when the stream is stopped due to lack of observers.
 You can also reset the stream to any index manually by calling `resetTo(value)` on it.
 This will immediately emit this new index.

-The underlying `PeriodicEventStream` class offers more functionality, including the ability to emit values other than index, set a custom interval for every subsequent event, and stop the stream while it still has observers.
+The underlying `PeriodicStream` class offers more functionality, including the ability to emit values other than index, set a custom interval for every subsequent event, and stop the stream while it still has observers.

 #### `EventStream.empty`